 Dam stock are the perfect size to stock a dam.
-You should not use anything larger as large yabbies know where they live and will try and get back home so tend to wander from the new dam.
-Dams stockers are large enough to look after themselves, too big for most eels and fish to eat, and large enough to start breeding right away.
+You should not use anything larger as they tend to wander from the new dam.
+Dam stockers are large enough to look after themselves, too big for most eels and fish to eat, and large enough to start breeding right away.

 Technically, you only need 2, one male and one female to start a population going.
 However, if you just use 2 then the chances of the male ever finding the female again are incredibly small.

 To ensure you get a sufficient mix of males and females, we suggest a minimum stocking density of 1 yabby per 10 square metres dam area or 100 which ever number is the greater.
 Up to 3 yabbies per 10 square metres will give you even better results.

 The yabby is mainly vegetarian and prefers fresh food but it commonly scavenges in the bottom detritus.
 The yabby is not averse to attacking